The Garage Makeover of Your Dreams With Storage Ideas To Organize Your Stuff

 In order to clear out what you don't need, you have to understand what you have.
 This may be the point of the garage cleanout where you truly get to know what's been hiding and where it's been.

 This is when you get the full scope of your project.
 You'll know how much you have and probably have an idea of how much of that you would like to get rid for your garage cleanout.

 Step Two: Make a Plan and Block out Dates

 After you've surveyed your belongings in the garage, it's time for you to make a plan for the garage cleanout.
 Set a date for yourself and hold yourself to it.
 Block out a couple of days in your calendar and make sure you have nothing planned.
 It's important to block out more than one day because you don't know how long it will take for you to clean it all out.
 It's highly unlikely that you will go back to a half-cleaned garage.
 Save yourself the future stress and book those days like you're booking a vacation.

 Step Three: Use the Keep, Sell, Throw, Donate Method

 The date has come and now it's time for your to say goodbye to some belongings.
-Your garage makeover can't happen unless you make the space for the new and improved space.
+Your garage cleanout can't happen unless you make the space for the new and improved space.
 We're sure there are a few items in your garage that will be kept and others that are lost and forgotten, and ultimately turned into trash.

 You’ll know what you want to keep as soon as you see it.
 To help you organize, get plastic bins to help you group similar items together.
 Only keep items that you know you will use in the next year.
 A good way to know if you should keep your items is to ask yourself a couple of questions, bear in mind that this only works if you answer truthfully.